SimonPfeifer/WLmap/README.md

 ### Usage

-There are some examples in the script `example.py` which should explain the basic functionality.
+There is a working example in the script `example.py` which should explain the basic functionality.
 In brief, the main workflow is as follows:

 - Initialise; set path to simulation data, lightcone parameters, cosmology, etc.
 - Generate lightcone/lense planes
 - Generate convergence map
 - Generate shear maps
-- Save lightcone and maps to HDF5 file
+- Save lightcone and maps to seperate HDF5 files